 Revolutionary specs even in 2017

-These specs were quite rovultionary in 1993, but even today they are.
+These specs were quite revolutionary in 1993, but even today they are.
 Because of this, AmigaOS is still one of the fastest operating systems in usage still in 2017.
-Small mobile operating systems today is on several gigabyte in size, which is way too much for a device that is ment to be used for communicate with others!
-A operating system for mobiles, should be in few megabytes in size only.
+Small mobile operating systems today are on several gigabytes in size, which is way too much for a device that is meant to be used to communicate with others!
+An operating system for mobiles should be in a few megabytes in size only.

-Todays mobile operating systems should always give all of the resources, to the phones functions itself.
+Today’s mobile operating systems should always give all of the resources, to the phones functions itself.
 This should have been priority number one!
 But instead, we find us using bloody big Android from Google or iOS from Apple.
 These two operating systems, is the most popular in the world today.
-But many knows that they can actually start to lag, just because of their humongous size data.
+But many know that they can actually start to lag, just because of their humongous size data.
 This can be related to the filesystem used, or hardware that is made so fast by the company just so they can earn on you and ship it to you without checking it fully.
-This unhealthy action makes people angry, but because of many huge Android related companies.
-The popularity and complaints, won’t be taken that seriouselly which is not good at all.
-Here it is a huge difference between Samsung, Sony, LG and BlackBerry etc. that produces Android phones.
+This unhealthy action makes people angry, but because of many huge Android-related companies.
+The popularity and complaints, won’t be taken that seriously which is not good at all.
+Here it is a huge difference between Samsung, Sony, LG, and BlackBerry etc. that produces Android phones.
 Samsung can create millions of phones, send it to customers and even some percent is bad made they will survive… And that’s what seems to matter for them.

 Android apps Manages to block calling Functions